emberlabs/gravatarlib/README.markdown

 ### setting the default image

 Gravatar provides several pre-fabricated default images for use when the email address provided does not have a gravatar or when the gravatar specified exceeds your maximum allowed content rating.
 The provided images are 'mm', 'identicon', 'monsterid', and 'wavatar'.
-To set the default iamge to use on your site, use the method `\Codebite\GravatarLib\Gravatar->setDefaultImage()`
+To set the default iamge to use on your site, use the method `\Emberlabs\GravatarLib\Gravatar->setDefaultImage()`
 In addition, you can also set your own default image to be used by providing a valid URL to the image you wish to use.

 Here are a couple of examples...